 “Where’s the bag,” I growled at Stuart in a voice I hoped sounded like our mother’s.

 I let him stop to look at some cows in the paddock that backed onto Stortford Street, the street we lived on.
-He wanted to take a short cut across the paddock.
-Mum always said we must never ever cut through the paddocks so this time I stood my ground.
+He wanted to take a shortcut across the paddock.
+Mum always said we must never cut through the paddocks so this time I stood my ground.

 “No Stuart, we`re not allowed,” I said